Former Apple Discussion Board Poster.

 Realistically though I would use an AIM name in iChat 2 due to the changes in Apple's service not being fully recognised by iChat 2

-NOTES: Despite the info on MobileMe @me.com account names I went on about about it seems Apple have not done an Update for Panther for this.
+NOTES: Despite the info on MobileMe @me.com account names I went on about about it seems Apple did not do an Update for Panther (iChat 2) for this.
+Basically MobileMe came out during OS X 10.5 and Apple release an Update for earlier versions to "Convert" to MobileMe in various settings - however they did not go back as far as Panther (OS X 10.3).
 You will have to enter such a Account/Screen Name as an AIM one.
 This will include typing the @me.com suffix as part of the Name.

 Apple are not the only ones that have such an arrangement with AIM and you may find certain Buddies tell you their Screen Name is in the format of Username@someISPemail.com when it comes to Adding them as Buddies.